RoyVoetman/flysystem-gitlab-storage/README.md

 This will be the URL where you host your gitlab server (e.g. https://gitlab.com)

 ## Debugging
-In some cases the need arises to debug the Http Messeages returned by the Gitlab API.
-For this need the adaptor has a built-in `debug mode`.
-When enabled this will tell the adaptor to prevent catching the `GuzzleHttp\Exception\GuzzleException`.
+In some cases, the need arises to debug the Http Messeages returned by the Gitlab API.
+For this need, the adaptor has a built-in `debug mode`.
+When this mode is enabled, it will tell the adaptor to prevent catching the `GuzzleHttp\Exception\GuzzleException`.

-By default this mode is disabled (this can be checked by calling the `isDebugEnabled` method on the adapter).
+To check for the current state of de adaptor the `isDebugEnabled` method can be called on the adapter.
 Enabling debug mode can be done with either of the following two options:

 ### Instantiation
 ```php